KR-Ravindra/Docker-DevOps/index.md

     ```
     > It is to be noted that the working directory of the container _GrapeVine_ is set to _/var/www/html/_.

-    * Let us compare the derived files and host machine file to verify if they are same.
+    * Let us compare the derived files and host machine files to verify if they are same.

     ```bash
     $ diff index.html indexOld.html